rzelazko/lime-tracker/README.md

 - Change `emailVerificationDate` to indicate it is sending date (not verification) & edit emulator users
 - Medicaments: add query to automaticaly mark as archived medicaments which are duplicated (on add or edit).
 See `dashboard.service.ts/currentMedicaments` for commit `Implement archive field in medicaments`
 - Medicaments: archive icon on should be clickable
-- On empty user add seizure, go to dashboard, remove, go to dashboard and again - `Can't use a DocumentSnapshot that doesn't exist for startAfter()`